RetroDECK/ES-DE/USERGUIDE-DEV.md

 The game systems configuration file `es_systems.xml` is located in the ES-DE resources directory which is part of the application installation.
 As such this file is not intended to be modified directly.
 If system customizations are required, a separate es_systems.xml file should instead be placed in the `custom_systems` folder in the ES-DE home directory.

-On Unix this means `/home/<username>/.emulationstation/custom_systems/es_systems.xml`, on macOS `/Users/<username>/.emulationstation/custom_systems/es_systems.xml` and on Windows `C:\Users\<username>\.emulationstation\custom_systems\es_systems.xml` or `EmulationStation-DE\.emulationstation\custom_systems\es_systems.xml` depending on whether the installer release or the portable release is used.
+On Linux this means `/home/<username>/.emulationstation/custom_systems/es_systems.xml`, on macOS `/Users/<username>/.emulationstation/custom_systems/es_systems.xml` and on Windows `C:\Users\<username>\.emulationstation\custom_systems\es_systems.xml` or `EmulationStation-DE\.emulationstation\custom_systems\es_systems.xml` depending on whether the installer release or the portable release is used.

 If you're using the AppImage release of ES-DE then the bundled es_systems.xml file is embedded in the AppImage together with the rest of the resources.
-You can extract it if you need it as a reference when creating your customized entries, or you can find it [here](https://gitlab.com/es-de/emulationstation-de/-/tree/master/resources/systems/unix).
+You can extract it if you need it as a reference when creating your customized entries, or you can find it [here](https://gitlab.com/es-de/emulationstation-de/-/tree/master/resources/systems/linux).

 Although it's possible to make a copy of the bundled configuration file, to modify it and then place it in this directory, that is not how the system customization is designed to be used.
 Instead the intention is that the file in `custom_systems` complements the bundled configuration, meaning only systems that are to be customized should be included.